pulyinusdream/TESDA/CODEX_HANDOFF.md

 indexedDB
 ```

-Determine what each stored value represents.

-Classify values as:
+For every stored value, determine whether it is:

-* safe UI preference;
+* UI preference;
 * cache;
 * session metadata;
+* temporary state;
-* sensitive;
+* sensitive information;
-* authoritative application data.
+* authoritative business data.

-Flag inappropriate browser-side persistence of sensitive or authoritative records.
+Browser storage should not become the authoritative source for official TESDA administrative records unless explicitly synchronized by the system architecture.

 ---

-# 69. VERIFY HARDCODED URLs
+# 38. HARDCODED ENDPOINTS

-Search the repository for:
+Search for:

 ```text
 script.google.com